Sharon plain: Neolithic and Chalcolithic periods

 The earliest findings of human settlement in the Sharon Plain dates to the Neolithic period.
 The most significant prehistoric site is 'En Esur, in the northern Sharon Plain at the entrance of the Wadi Ara pass.
 This large, multi-level proto-historic site contains a sequence of settlements from the Neolithic through Early Chalcolithic, Late Chalcolithic and Early Bronze Age periods.
 The site is in an area of surrounded by many springs and fertile ground, demonstrating early human adaptation to the region's environmental advantages.

 Large scale archaeological excavations at 'En Esur and 'En Zippori in Lower Galilee have uncovered hundreds of sling stones dating to the Early Chalcolithic (5800-4500 BCE).
 The number of finds and standardisation in shape and size was interpreted by archaeologists as evidence of organised production, possibly centralised, and as a sign of warfare.

-Bronze Age settlements
+Bronze Age and Iron Age settlements

-Middle Bronze Age fortifications
+Substential settlements during the Bronze and Iron Ages include: Tel Dor, Tel Nami, Atlit, Tel Zeror and Tel Zomera.

 The Sharon Plain became heavily populated during the Middle Bronze Age, with several major fortified cities established across the plain.
 Major cities included Tel Afek, Tel Zeror, Tel Burga, and Tel Poleg, which formed part a network of four fortified sites of the Middle Bronze Age in the Sharon Plain.

 Tel Zeror, located approximately four kilometers east of modern Hadera, was the first major tel in the Sharon Plain to undergo archeological excavation.
 Japanese expeditions in the 1960s uncovered a fortified, 50-dunam city with evidence of continuous human habitation throughout multiple ages.